maxharlow/tutorials/opencorporates-api/README.md

 You should see `oclookup.py`.

-Now we'll run our file and pass it the details for Tesco Plc again:
+Now run our file and pass it the details for Tesco Plc:

     $ python oclookup.py gb 00445790